gsegt/keyboard/README.md

     sh flash-board.sh
     ```

+If you are using VSCode, you can use the task feature with `Ctrl+Shift+B`.

 > [!NOTE]
 > This task also builds the board.
 Your hex file will be in the `builds` folder.